Saturday, 7 May 2016

 Timeline

-• 1967 / Foundation of recreational football team FC Telstar in Leest.
+• 1967 / Foundation of recreational football team in Leest near Mechelen, which is given the name FC Telstar.
 Founding fathers are Fons Hellemans and Jean Van Dam.
-A pasture along the river Zenne, at Pastoor De Heuckstraat, is levelled to serve as the new club's pitch.
+A pasture along the river Zenne, at Pastoor De Heuckstraat, is levelled to serve as the new club’s pitch.

-• 1968 / Joining recreational league KKSFB (Koninklijke Katholieke Sportfederatie België), FC Telstar takes part in the federation's league for the first time, starting at the bottom in Division 4.
+• 1968 / Joining recreational league KKSFB (Koninklijke Katholieke Sportfederatie België), FC Telstar takes part in the federation's league for the first time, starting at the bottom of its league system in Division 4.

 • 1969 / After additional works, including the construction of changing rooms, Complex Grote Bleukens – as the ground at Pastoor De Heuckstraat is officially named – is inaugurated officially.